 - Index size & throughput: Practical limits depend on your storage/index choice and hardware.
 Very large corpora increase index time and can raise tail latencies for retrieval.

-- Change detection: Frequent file edits can trigger re‑chunking and re‑embedding; plan for scheduled refresh windows.
+- Change detection: Frequent file edits can trigger re‑chunking and re‑embedding; plan for scheduled re-syncs.

-- Access control at answer‑time: If user permissions change after indexing, filtered retrieval may still surface titles or metadata unless you enforce ACL checks before query‑time retrieval.
+- Access control at answer‑time: If user permissions change after indexing, filtered retrieval may still surface titles or metadata unless you Clear Links.

 5) Customer‑side best practices (to stay within limits)